1Px-Vision/UAV-V2V/README.md

 5. **Reaction-diffusion model**
    Information dissemination is modeled as a diffusion process to estimate how messages propagate spatially and temporally under network fragmentation.

+### Edge-AI diffusion-status predictor executed onboard the UAV (and optionally roadside nodes) using a heterogeneous CPU/FPGA pipeline.
+The core idea is to model the spatio-temporal spread of safety messages (hazards, evacuation routes, blocked roads) as a reaction–diffusion process over the road network and urban space, then learn a fast surrogate that runs in real time from sparse V2V/UAV observations:

 ## Key Features

 - UAV-assisted message delivery in disrupted road scenarios